-is an office within OSPI that provides guidance for the development and implementation of Washington learning standards and social studies assessments.
+Social Studies is an office within OSPI that provides guidance for the development and implementation of Washington social studies learning standards and assessments.

 Social studies classroom-based assessments are designed to help districts, schools, teachers, parents, and students determine the level of proficiency students achieve in their understanding and application of the social studies learning standards.

-The Washington State Social Studies Cadre of Educators is comprised of approximately 35 teachers with experience and expertise in social studies.
+The Washington State Social Studies Cadre of Educators is a group of 30-36 teachers with experience and expertise in social studies.
 They serve as a teaching and advisory team for the state.

 This page, curated by OSPI, contains resources created by and for educators - including instructional materials, review rubrics, and other useful links.

 Washington History Day is a state-level affiliate of National History Day, a nationwide social studies program for grades 6-12.
 OSPI administers this program in Washington State, in partnership with the Washington State Historical Society.